ryukinix/linked-list/README.md

 # Linked List

-A simple implementation of a Linked List in C++ (without template stuff).
+A simple implementation of a Linked List in C++ (with terrible template stuff).

 Why?
 I was just tired and punishing myself.